ISO/IEC 8859-1

+It is used throughout the Americas, Western Europe, Oceania, and much of Africa, and is the most declared single-byte character encoding for web pages; however, per the HTML5 standard, web browsers interpret it as the superset Windows-1252, so these documents may include characters from that set.

-ISO-8859-1 is the IANA preferred name for this standard when supplemented with the C0 and C1 control codes from ISO/IEC 6429.
+ISO-8859-1 is the Internet Assigned Numbers Authority (IANA) preferred name for this standard when supplemented with the C0 and C1 control codes from ISO/IEC 6429.
 The following other aliases are registered: iso-ir-100, csISOLatin1, latin1, l1, IBM819, Code page 28591 a.k.a.
 Windows-28591 is used for it in Windows.
 IBM calls it code page 819 or CP819 (CCSID 819).
 Oracle calls it WE8ISO8859P1.

 Coverage

-Each character is encoded as a single eight-bit code value.
-These code values can be used in almost any data interchange system to communicate in the following languages (while it may exclude correct quotation marks such as for many languages including German and Icelandic):
+The encoding has sufficient coverage for letters of many languages: